cpuguy83/mongoid_connection_pool/README.md

 With this you are explicitly checking out a connection and checking it back in once complete.

+You also no longer need to use Kiqstand, the Sidekiq Middleware for Mongoid.

 ## Contributing

 1. Fork it